Some Text

 4. Making Safer Decisions if You Are Pregnant:

 If you or someone you know is sexually active and considering pregnancy, STD testing is crucial.
-If you choose to continue with the pregnancy, an untreated STD can be transferred to the fetus, potentially causing severe health problems.
+If you choose to continue with the pregnancy, an untreated STD like HIV can be transferred to the fetus, potentially causing severe health problems.
 Getting tested is essential for the health of both the mother and the fetus.
-Get a no-cost pre-abortion screening at Thrive+ if you’re looking for guidance.
-If you’re contemplating abortion, an untreated STD can lead to infections and long-term health effects.
+Get a no-cost pre-abortion screening at ThriVe Metro East if you’re looking for guidance.

 5. Preventing Passing an STD to a Partner Without Knowing: